ReunMedia/astro-og-images/README.md

 > [!IMPORTANT]
 >
-> Only static build is currently supported.
+> Only static build and dev mode are currently supported, but since dev mode
+> uses on-demand rendering, a custom SSR implementation is possible.

 ## Getting started